-- Serve mloukhiyye on a bed of rice with a side of quick-pickled onions.
+- Serve molokhia over a bed of rice with the side of quick-pickled onions.

 Thank you for everyone who wrote in with comments and emails asking about the situation in Syria.
 It has meant a lot.
 I continue to hope for a speedy resolution — الله يستر (Allah yestor).